uptrace/go-treemux-realworld-example-app/README.md

 ## Introduction

-This project was created to demonstrate how to use
+This project was created to demonstrate how to use:

 - [treemux HTTP router](https://github.com/vmihailenco/treemux).
 - [go-pg PostgreSQL client and ORM](https://github.com/go-pg/pg).